 When you’re shopping, always check the ingredient labels to find out which products are Curly Girl Method approved products.

 There are also some traditional styling techniques that you should avoid.
 For one, never use a traditional hair brush on your curls!
 Hair brushes pull your hair out of its natural curl patterns, which can make your hair look frizzy and unmanageable (if you have curly hair, you know exactly what I mean).
+However, a special curl defining brush can actually help you get more defined curls!

 Additionally, you want to avoid heat styling your hair as much as possible.
 Heat styling dries out and damages curls.
 Many people notice a drastic Curly Girl Method before and after from this change alone!
 Occasionally using a diffuser on a low-heat setting is fine.